dry ice slab with blue background

 Credit: Envato Elements/ thichaa

 Dry ice is frozen carbon dioxide, which is extremely cold (-78.5 degrees Celsius or -109.3 degrees Fahrenheit) and can cause burns if handled without proper protection.
-Moreover, it sublimates into carbon dioxide gas, which can be hazardous in confined spaces if not ventilated properly.
+Also, it sublimates into carbon dioxide gas as it melts, which can be dangerous in enclosed areas if not ventilated correctly.

 2) Regulation Concerns